Regularized Estimation of Sparse Spectral Precision Matrices: Optimization algorithms

-Therefore, $\varphi$ being an isomorphism, we can simply omit it from the Lasso updates above and still we get an equivalent complex-valued update.
-The final steps are 4.(a-c) of Algorithm 1.

-\textit{\textbf{Complex Lasso with covariance update}}.
-We can modify Algorithm 1 to take the covariance matrix of $X$ and $Y$ as inputs, which is needed for graphical Lasso.
-In step 4.(a), we can update $X_j^\dagger r^{(j)}$ instead of $r^{(j)}$, i.e. the update for each $j = 1,\ldots, p$ will be

-which is aligned with the fact that information about $X^\dagger Y$ and $X^\dagger X$ are sufficient for estimation.
-The modified algorithm is presented as Algorithm 2.
-It should be noted as well that the objective function of Algorithm 2 is slightly different than that of Algorithm 1 in term of scaling.
-The specific routine followed in Algorithm 2 is used in the CGLASSO algorithm we propose in \ref{cglasso}.

-\textit{\textbf{Computational benefit of orthogonal group structure}}.
-We would like to highlight the importance of the \textit{orthogonal predictor} structure in the above group Lasso formulation.
-While it is well-known that a Lasso with complex variables can be solved using standard group Lasso optimization routines \citep{maleki2013asymptotic}, to the best of our knowledge the orthogonality of predictors within groups has not been observed or utilized in algorithm development in the existing literature.
-We perform a small numerical experiment to compare the computational efficiency of CLASSO with that of a popular group Lasso \texttt{R} package \texttt{grplasso} that does not use the within-group orthogonality of predictors.

-The experiment consists of a $p = 50$ dimensional sample of size $n = 50$.
-We randomly generate the real and imaginary parts of the entries in $X$ from a standard normal distribution and consider $\beta = (\beta_1,\cdots, \beta_p)^\top$ such that $\beta _k = 1-1\i$ if $k$ is odd and 0 otherwise.
-We consider the error distribution $\{\epsilon_i\}_{i=1}^n \thicksim \nor(0, 1)$ and response variable $y = X\beta + \epsilon$.
-The experiment is replicated 20 times and the run times for both CLASSO and \texttt{grplasso} are recorded.
-We used a MacBook Pro M1 with 8 core CPU for running the experiment.
-The boxplots of the runtimes are shown in figure \ref{fig:runtime}.
-We get an average run time of CLASSO and \texttt{grplasso} to be 0.01 and 1.34 seconds respectively.
-We have a run time improvement of 134 folds if we use CLASSO.
+\begin{remark}[Closed form solution for orthogonality] The block CD update for \eqref{eq:grplasso}, in general, has no closed form expression.
+However using Proposition \ref{prop:phi3}(a), the columns of $\dtilde{X}_j$ are orthogonal and hence the block CD has a closed form expression \citep[Equation 4.15]{hastie2015statistical}. \end{remark}

+When the response, the predictors and the coefficients are real valued, standard CD solves lasso by iteratively soft-thresholding the partial residuals \citep{hastie2009elements}.
+In complex variable setting, \textit{the soft thresholding operator} ${\cal S}_\lambda: \CC^p \rightarrow \CC$ defined as

+The CD algorithm for \eqref{eq:classo} is illustrated in Algorithm \ref{alg:classo}, with the details on the closed form updates due to the within-group orthogonal structure of the predictors are deferred to Appendix \ref{subsec:classo_simplification}.
+Next we address some advantages of using Algorithm \ref{alg:classo} for solving CLASSO.

+\paragraph*{Computational benefit of orthogonal group structure} We emphasize the role of the orthogonal predictor structure in the group lasso formulation of CLASSO.
+While the reformulation of CLASSO as a group lasso problem and its connection to standard solvers has been discussed in prior work \citep{maleki2013asymptotic}, the use of within-group predictor orthogonality to enable closed-form updates has, to our knowledge, not been explored.
+In Appendix~\ref{subsec:speec_comp_exp}, we present a runtime comparison between CLASSO and popular group lasso \texttt{R} packages, demonstrating the computational gains achieved by exploiting this orthogonality.